Separate routine issues from true emergencies

 These are the official surfaces this page was reviewed against.
 Use them when the decision depends on live provider, transit, event, or venue information.

+Start with official Rhode Island health information when the situation is unclear.
 Use the state health system as the first public reference point before relying on generic search snippets.

+Use Providence hospital network information when the issue is beyond routine.
 Providence hospital routes should come from the provider network itself, not an outdated directory page.

+Use official walk-in care information for non-emergency medical questions.
 Walk-in care is the right middle route when the issue needs more than a pharmacy but not a guessed emergency-room visit.

+Use the official CVS locator for pharmacy routing.
 If you need a near-term pharmacy stop, trust the official locator before third-party map snippets.

+Use the official Walgreens locator as a second pharmacy path.
 Providence pharmacy routing is easier when you confirm the chain location directly on the live locator.

 The point of the page is to simplify the next move honestly, not to pretend this guide can replace the official source or the real situation on the ground.